 Merida is the culture capital of the Yucatán, and for good reason.
-There’s always something going on here for the local community and visitors to enjoy, and the daily markets are just one example.
+There’s always something going on here, and the daily markets are just one example.

 Most days, you’ll find live performances and markets at Plaza Grande, Santiago Park, and Santa Lucia Square (just to name a few).

 On Saturdays, Paseo de Montejo usually had a big market with live music in the evenings.
 On Sundays, you might be able to catch Domingo in Merida, a huge market with food, street vendors, performances, and handicrafts.